-FTP_TRP.1.1/ TOE-ConfB The TSF shall provide a communication path between itself and local users that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification or disclosure.
-FTP_TRP.1.2/ TOE-ConfB The TSF shall permit local users to initiate communication via the trusted path.

-FTP_TRP.1.3/ The TSF shall require the use of the trusted path for: none.
+FTP_TRP.1.1/ TOE-ConfA The TSF shall provide a communication path between itself and local users that is logically distinct from other communication paths and provides assured identification of its end points and protection of the communicated data from modification or disclosure.
+FTP_TRP.1.2/ TOE-ConfA The TSF shall permit local users to initiate communication via the trusted path.
+FTP_TRP.1.3/ TOE-ConfA The TSF shall require the use of the trusted path for (1) initial user authentication, (2) to modify the RAD and (3) to unblock the RAD.